-Shame is a painful feeling about one’s self, as a person.
+Inner shame is a painful feeling about one’s self, as a person.
 In this articles we’ll look at what is abuse and how abuse creates shameful feelings.

 It has been well said, “It’s not what we think we are, but what we think they think we are.”

-Until recently, most counselors had overlooked the need to deal with shame.
+Until recently, most counsellors had overlooked the need to deal with shame.
 Now we understand that you can not only feel shame as a result of public disgrace, but there is a more subtle shaming which creates a sense of low self-worth.

 We are going to look at four aspects of shame: